FAQGURU/FAQGURU/topics/en/c.md

 * https://www.softwaretestinghelp.com/c-sharp-interview-questions/

 [[↑] Back to top](#C%23)
 ### Why can't you specify the accessibility modifier for methods inside the interface?
-(Mid)

 In an interface, we have virtual methods that do not have method definition.
 All the methods are there to be overridden in the derived class.
 That's why they all are public.